peteroupc/html3dutil/doc/H3DU.MatrixStack.md

 #### Parameters

 * `l` (Type: Number)<br>
-    X-coordinate of the point where the left clipping plane meets the near clipping plane.
+    X coordinate of the point where the left clipping plane meets the near clipping plane.
 * `r` (Type: Number)<br>
-    X-coordinate of the point where the right clipping plane meets the near clipping plane.
+    X coordinate of the point where the right clipping plane meets the near clipping plane.
 * `b` (Type: Number)<br>
-    Y-coordinate of the point where the bottom clipping plane meets the near clipping plane.
+    Y coordinate of the point where the bottom clipping plane meets the near clipping plane.
 * `t` (Type: Number)<br>
-    Y-coordinate of the point where the top clipping plane meets the near clipping plane.
+    Y coordinate of the point where the top clipping plane meets the near clipping plane.
 * `n` (Type: Number)<br>
     The distance from the camera to the near clipping plane.
 Objects closer than this distance won't be seen.
 This should be slightly greater than 0.
 * `f` (Type: Number)<br>